xixixao/gump/README.md

   'build/js'
 ```

 This is useful when you need intermediate files.
 For example, [Browserify](http://browserify.org/) combines all your Javascript into a single file (I recommend using [RequireJS](http://requirejs.org/) instead).
-We point `watch` at the main file and the browser will reload only when the whole bundle has finished compiling.
+We point `watch` at the main file and the browser will reload only when the whole bundle has finished compiling. **this is broken, seriously, use RequireJS instead**

 ```coffee
 watch 'browserify',